 About the mentoring program

-The MSRF Mentoring Program has been developed to support young rural Victorians in their transition to university and in their career development.
+The MSRF Mentoring Program has been developed to support young rural Victorians in their transition to university and vocational study, and in their career development.

 It is anticipated that participants in the MSRF Mentoring program will be interested in returning to rural communities and becoming future rural contributors and leaders.